daniloceano/OLAM_validation/README.md

 ## Data

 Data is separated into events.
-There are 12 events in total and the corresponding dates can be checking in the original manuscript/article or by opening the NetCDFs files and assessing the time dimension
+There are 12 events in total and the corresponding dates can be checked in the original manuscript/article or by opening the NetCDFs files and assessing the time dimension

 Reanalysis data contained here (and the link for download) is listed below: